How do I write a citation?

 Ask your teacher if the database cite suggestion is good enough, or whether you need to further check your style with a style manual (especially in technical and upper level writing courses).

-Only use one edition and style in a project.
+Only use one style per project.
+Don't mix APA with MLA!

 So - You want to use that?
 Did you create it?
 Do you own the copyright?